 Your system is identified by a unique Express Service Code and Service Tag number.
-The Express Service Code and Service Tag are found on a sticker on the rear of the system.
+You can view the Express Service Code and Service Tag by pulling out the information tag located on the front of the system.
+Alternatively, the information may be on the Mini Enterprise Service Tag (MEST) label on the chassis, on the rear of the system.
 This information is used by Dell to route support calls to the appropriate personnel.